VijayLandage05/Mini-Project/README.md

 Title : Product Management System

-Platform : Spring Boot, React js, MYSQL Duration : 1 Month
+Platform : Spring Boot, React js, MYSQL

 Description : The Product Management System is a mini-project that utilizes Spring Boot, React js, and MYSQL to build a full stack web application that enables CRUD operations.
 The system allows users to manage product data, including